uwescience/query-workload-analysis/README.md

 pip install -e .  # or `python setup.py develop` if you are a developer
 ```

+If you want to use postgres instead of sqlite, you will need to install a driver (such as `psycopg2`).

 Create a copy of the config file and set the password.

 ```bash